svenbolte/wp-doodlez/README.md

 # WPdoodlez, Polls, Quizz and Crossword

 ### WPDoodlez
 plan and vote to find a common appointment date with participiants for an event.
+Works similar to famous Doodle(TM) website.
 It adds a custom post type "wpdoodlez".

-Shortcode: ```[wpdoodlez_sc id=post-ID chart=true]``` set post ID to integrate Doodlez or Poll in other pages, set chart to false if you do not want pie graph
+You can just use the custom posts for polls and appointments or place the poll in an existing post or page using the shortcode:

 ### Poll
 uses same technology and custom post type like WPDoodlez create classic polls to let visitors vote about a question

+### Shortcodes

+Shortcode: ´´´[wpdoodlez_sc id=post-ID chart=true]´´´
+ set post ID to integrate Doodlez or Poll in other pages, set chart to false if you do not want pie graph set chart to fals to omit showing cake chart (requires chartscodes plugin)

-Shortcode: ```[wpdoodlez_stats]``` show stats of all polls in a list
+Shortcode: ```[wpdoodlez_stats]``` show stats of all polls in a list on a page or post
+	id = 0  // shows stats of all polls and appointments, set other id to specify the output
+Notice: You may use all shortcodes only once per page or post.

 ### Quizzz
-Play a quiz game with one or four answers and hangman (galgenmännchen) option for finding the solution Quizzz supports categories images and integrates them in single and header if used in theme.
-It adds a custom post type "question" see readme.txt for more details.
+Play a quiz game with one or four answers
+Quizzz supports categories images and integrates them in single and header if used in theme.
+It adds a custom post type "question".
+See readme.txt for more details.
+If you place pictures in upload/quizbilder folder and enter the filename of the picture you can make questions displaying the picture

-Add Shortcode ```[random-question]``` to any post, page or html-widget
+Add Shortcode ´´´[random-question]´´´ to an html widget (only on front page)

-### Crossword (Keuzwort)
+#### Crossword
-display a crossword game built on the quizzz words can be invoked from the menu in each quizfrage post or in the random question widget shortcode
+add crossword=1 to any quizfrage post commandline displays a crossword game built on the quizzz words (by shortcode and clickable in random question widget

-### word puzzle (Wortpuzzle)
-display a word puzzle from selected answers from quiz.
-On dragging over the correct words the question will be displayed can be invoked from the menu in each quizfrage post or in the random question widget shortcode
+#### Wordpuzzle
+add crossword=2 to any quizfrage post commandline displays a wordpuzzle with random words from quizfragen Answers

+#### Hangman js
+add crossword=3 to any quizfrage post commandline displays a hangman quiz with canvas graph.
+Using random words from quizfragen Answers

 ## Why this fork?